VertigoX64/data-science-learning/README.md

 # data-science-learning
 I decided i want to learn Data Science.
-Went out and searched for a long time and found a sea of information regarding it. here, i share them.
+Went out and searched for a long time and found a sea of information regarding it. here, i share them. i will update this list periodically. stay tuned.
 # Data Science in general:
 http://datascienceguide.github.io/outline.html